-I’ve been at the skiing game for a long time, and when I took a group of novice friends for a trip to the mountain, it gave me a whole new perspective on things.
+I’ve been in the skiing game for a long time, and when I took a group of novice friends on a trip to the mountain, it gave me a whole new perspective on things.
 Most of my friends were equipped pretty basically—but in some cases pretty poorly.
 Despite blue skies and fresh powder, equipment problems can cut short the fun on a perfect day out, and even drive people from the sport altogether.
-And first things first—without the best ski goggles for you, your time having fun will be pretty short.
+And first things first—without the best ski goggles for you, your time spent having fun will be pretty short.

 The best ski goggles for you will depend on the conditions and visibility during the day.
 However it isn’t all up to chancing the weather—there are interchangeable lenses of all sorts for the best colour, flat light and more.